 As a SilverStripe Professional Partner, our developers (myself included) have been building websites using SilverStripe since 2011.

-We feel SilverStripe is a great fit for arts organizations as it’s easy to use, built for the responsive web, and integrates nicely with other systems using modern web architectural patterns and practices.
+SilverStripe is a great fit for arts organizations as it’s easy to use, built for the responsive web, and integrates nicely with other systems using modern web architectural patterns and practices.

 Now, SilverStripe is probably not the first open-source CMS you’ve heard about.
 You might be using another open source CMS, based on something like WordPress or Drupal, and be interested in finding out how SilverStripe is more adaptable (and in our opinion, better).
 Or you might be using a proprietary enterprise platform like Episerver or Sitecore, and be interested in open source technology because of the cost model, developer community and extensibility it provides, but unsure how adaptable it might be to the arts and culture environment.
 In our view, SilverStripe provides a ‘best of both worlds’ approach, for the following reasons.